-Today we tend to associate magic either with the sleight of hand tricks performed by magicians and illusionists or with the fictional universes of Game of Thrones and Harry Potter.
+These days, we tend to associate magic either with the sleight of hand tricks performed by magicians and illusionists, or with the fictional universes of the likes of Game of Thrones and Harry Potter.

 Belief in magic predates any form of religion and in ancient times the belief that magic could be used to do harm led to counter-forms of defensive magic and to the later distinction between good and bad, or black and white (malefic and benefic) magic.
 In antiquity, Roman law forbade the use of harmful magic or sorcery.
 Throughout the Middle Ages, in Christendom, although all forms of magic were often viewed with suspicion, it was generally malefic magic that was most feared and most aggressively prosecuted.